-Total loans outstanding were \$586.4 million at December 31, 2020, an increase of \$38.6 million (7.0%) over the prior year-end.
-The increase in loan volume was due to new loan originations, increased purchased participations, and year-end advances on existing commitments.
-Average loan balance in 2020 was \$544.6 million, which was \$14.9 million (2.8%) higher than in 2019.
-In 2019, year-end loans outstanding increased by \$22.9 million (4.5%) from year-end 2018 and average loan balance for 2018 increased by \$11.8 million (2.3%).
+Total loans outstanding were \$542.4 million at December 31, 2021, a decrease of \$43.9 million (7.5%) over the prior yearend.
+In anticipation of merging, the Association cancelled approximately \$83.0 million in participation certificates with CoBank related to participated loans that Yankee Farm Credit and Farm Credit East purchased jointly so as to reduce the risk of duplicate customer records.
+Average loan balance in 2021 was \$593.6 million, which was \$49.0 million (9.0%) higher than in 2020.
+In 2020, year-end loans outstanding increased by \$14.9 million (2.8%) from year-end 2019 and average loan balance for 2019 increased by \$22.9 million (4.5%) from year-end 2018.

-The loan portfolio continues to be primarily concentrated in the dairy industry, with 44% of loans invested in dairy businesses at December 31, 2020.
-The second largest concentration is timber, with 15% of the loan portfolio.
-Loans to maple represent 11% of the loan portfolio, while farm related businesses represents 6% of the portfolio and field crops made up 5%.
+The loan portfolio continues to be primarily concentrated in the dairy industry, with 45% of loans invested in dairy businesses at December 31, 2021.
+The second largest concentration is timber, with 17% of the loan portfolio.
+Loans to maple represent 12% of the loan portfolio, while farm related businesses represents 4% of the portfolio and field crops made up 5%.
 The remainder of the loan portfolio includes rural homeowners and a variety of other miscellaneous agricultural operations, as well as most of the purchased participation loans, with no single category comprising more than 3% of the loan portfolio.

-At December 31, 2019, the two most significant industry concentrations were dairy 49% and timber 13%.
-Loans to maple represented 11% of the loan portfolio, farm related businesses 7% and field crops 4%.
-The remainder of the portfolio included rural homeowners and a variety of other miscellaneous agricultural operations, as well as most of the purchased participation loans, with no single category comprising more than 3% of the portfolio.
-The reduction in dairy concentration is a reflection of the Association's continued efforts to diversify the portfolio, as the volume of dairy has actually increased year over year.
+At December 31, 2020, the two most significant industry concentrations were dairy at 44% and timber at 15%.
+Loans to maple represented 11% of the loan portfolio, farm related businesses 6% and field crops 5%.
+The remainder of the portfolio included rural homeowners and a variety of other miscellaneous agricultural operations, as well as most of the purchased participation loans, with no single category comprising more than 19% of the portfolio.

 The Association purchases participation and syndicated loans from other Farm Credit System institutions to generate additional geographic and industry diversification.
 Of similar nature, the Association also sells portions of originated loans in an effort to reduce portfolio concentration risk.
 The purchased participation portfolio includes loans to entities serving various industries of various sizes from across the United States.
-As of December 31, 2020, purchased participations made up 15.8% of the portfolio, this compared to 10.5% as of December 31, 2019 and 8.1% as of December 31, 2018.
+As of December 31, 2021, purchased participations made up 11.1% of the portfolio, this compared to 15.8% as of December 31, 2020 and 10.5% as of December 31, 2019.

-2020 2019 2018 Participations Purchased \$ 92,437 \$ 57,734 \$ 42,321 Participations Sold \$ 436,486 \$ 348,301 \$ 305,064
+2021 2020 2019 Participations Purchased \$ 60,470 \$ 92,437 \$ 57,734 Participations Sold \$ 491,558 \$ 436,486 \$ 348,301